oliverjam/learn-dialogflow-fulfillment/README.md

 </details>

 The bit we're interested in is `queryResult`.
 This contains the parameters our agent extracted from the user's statement.
-It's awkward nested but we want to grab the `date_time` value and add it to the `appointments` array in our database.
+It's awkwardly nested but we want to grab the `date_time` value and add it to the `appointments` array in our database.
 Each item in the array should be an object with a `date_time` property.

 **Hint**: you can add an item to an array in lowdb using: